Megidd/libreoffice-extension/README.md

 # LibreOffice extension
-This LibreOffice extension (`*.oxt`) - Adds a button to standand toolbar of LibreOffice Calc, when button is clicked, the process is run.
+This LibreOffice extension `*.oxt` file adds a button to standand toolbar of LibreOffice Calc.
+When button is clicked, the process is run.

 <div align="center">
   <img src="result.png">